 As “Queen of the Cosmos” Artemis of Ephesus supposedly had authority and power over demons and over the demonic realm situated in the cosmic abyss.
 Thus the creatures “appear to be in a posture of surrender to the great power of the goddess.”
 Arnold states that the rows of animals “demonstrate the compelling authority [Artemis] was believed to have possessed over all powers since mythical antiquity.”

 The power of Artemis Ephesia was invoked in prayers and magic spells by her devotees.
-(Some aspects of pagan religion and magic were practically indistinguishable in the Hellenistic period.)
+(Some aspects of pagan religions and magic were indistinguishable in the Hellenistic period.)
 Pausanias (not the travel-writer, but the lexicographer) wrote that the magical Ephesia Grammata “seem to have been written discreetly and obscurely on the feet, girdle, and crown of Artemis.”
 The Ephesia Grammata were six “magic” words with no apparent meaning, yet they were popular and used orally, or in written form, for all kinds of magic spells.
 No trace of the Ephesia Grammata has survived on any statues of Artemis, however.

 The Ephesian Artemis was clothed from head to foot in garments and decorations that signified her power.
 While retaining some Anatolian features, her appearance primarily signified that she possessed a vital power which included power over cosmic forces and astrological fate, as well as power of wild animals and demons.
 With this power, Artemis benevolently protected her city of Ephesus for over a millennium.
 As sovereign, she had a pervasive and potent influence on the daily life of the Ephesians, and they reciprocated by regarding their goddess with devotion and loyalty.